-Michael Ravbar Royce Kupsch Jade Ingham Kane Lowth Total
+Michael Ravbar Jade Ingham Kane Lowth Travis O'Brien Jared Abbott Total

-Divisional Branch Secretary Divisional Branch President Assistant Divisional Branch Secretary Assistant Divisional Branch Secretary
+State Branch Secretary (former) Assistant State Branch Secretary (former) Assistant State Branch Secretary (former) Executive Officer (former) Executive Officer

-\$ \$ \$ \$ \$
+\$ \$ \$ \$ \$ \$

-Salary and allowance - - - -
+Salary and allowance - ₩ - - -

-Movement in annual and long service leave provisions - H - - -
+Movement in annual and long service leave provisions - 33 . - - ,,, -

-Superannuation - - .
+Superannuation - m - w - -

-Redundancy - - -
+Redundancy - - - ~

-Other employee benefits 154
+Other employee benefits - - •

-· - •• -
+- - -

-The officers are remunerated by the Construction Forestry Mining & Energy, Industrial Union of Employees, Queensland State Construction & General Division (CFMEUQ) and therefore are recorded in the financial statements of the CFMEUQ for the year ended 31 March 2023.
+The officers are remunerated by the Construction Forestry Mining & Energy, Industrial Union of Employees, Queensland State Construction & General Division (CFMEUQ) and therefore are recorded in the financial statements of the CFMEUQ for the year ended 31 March 2025.
 The non-cash benefit provided to the officers of the Union are motor vehicles which are owned by the Union.
-The motor vehicles are primarily used for work related purposes but maybe used for personal useduring non-working hours.
+The motor vehicles are primarily used for work related purposes but maybe used for personal use during non-working hours.